an-nikol/game_rock_paper_scissors/README.md

 ## Output

-if the user has chosen:
+If the user has chosen:
 * *3* to play the game in a mode of Best out of 3, the result of the game is printed when one party has scored 2 consecutive wins.
 * *5* to play Best out of 5, the final result is printed when one party has scored 3 consecutive wins.
 If the player has typed a different number (other than 3 or 5), the program informs the user of the invalid input and prompts the player to type again.